India need to guard against complacency against Ireland in FIH Women's Nations Cup semifinals | Sports-Games

 Experienced goalkeeper Savita came to India's rescue on numerous occasions with her brilliant anticipations and reflexes to keep the winning run intact.

-And come Friday, the Indians will have to be at their best, continue the winning momentum and seal a place in the final.
+And come Friday, the Indians will have to be at their best to continue the winning momentum and seal a place in the final.

+''We will look to continue our winning run against Ireland.
+They (Ireland) finished second in Pool A and are a strong team.
+They can upset any team on any given day, and we will use all of our resources against such a team,'' Savita said ahead of Friday's match.

+''The game against Chile was excellent, as we dominated from the start.
+We performed well against Japan, a strong defensive team that always presents us with a challenge.
+Our players brought their A-game to the field against South Africa in the most recent match, giving us a lot of confidence heading into the semifinal,'' she added.

 Penalty corner conversion has been India's perennial problem and it was on full display in the tournament so far.